JesseTNRoberts/SP25-CSC4220/syllabus.md

 ### Discussion

 Live **discussion sections** are one hour long, and held on Tuesdays or Wednesdays.
 The goal of these TA-led sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
 The problems that you solve and present as part of discussion are important in understanding course material.

-The lectures, assignments, and exams of this course are structured with the **expectation that all students attend discussion.** The content covered in these sections is designed to solidify understanding of key lecture concepts and prepare students for homework assignments.
+The lectures, assignments, and exams of this course are structured with the **expectation that all students complete the tasks in the discussion worksheet, either by attending section or on their own time.** The content covered in these sections is designed to solidify understanding of key lecture concepts and prepare students for homework assignments.
 It is to your benefit to actively participate in all discussions.

 {: .important }
 > This semester, we are offering two different grading schemes - graded versus ungraded discussion attendance.
 Discussion sections will commence in the second week of class, and students will need to sign up for the first discussion (details will be released through Ed).
 Following the first discussion, students will be asked to choose between the two grading schemes, and these decisions will be final.
 Students who choose the Graded Discussion Attendance Option will be assigned a discussion attendance based on their availability.
 Please note that discussion attendance is not mandatory for students enrolled in Data 200 and Data 200S.